Offline Feature in Cloud Application Studio

 The main idea behind this is to enable client applications to access back-end data without needing a persistent connection to the back end.
 If the solution uses the offline supported features, then you can now enable an existing solution for offline use.
 Isn’t that cool?

 You might want to run applications offline to:

 - Enable users to continue to use applications when there is intermittent network coverage, or the application is offline

-**This is the introductory blog for the series of blogs on the topic of Offline Feature in Cloud Application Studio.
-Stay tuned for the upcoming blogs which explains each functionality of offline topic in detail!
+**This is the introductory blog for the series of blogs on the topic of Offline features in Cloud Application Studio.
+Stay tuned for the upcoming blogs which explain each functionality of offline topics in detail!